blabber/oggfilter/README.markdown

 Documentation
 -------------
     OGGFILTER(1)            FreeBSD General Commands Manual           OGGFILTER(1)

     NAME
          oggfilter -- filter a list of ogg/vorbis files using various criteria

     SYNOPSIS
          oggfilter [-l | --min-length period] [-L | --max-length period] [-b | --min-bitrate bitrate] [-B | --max-bitrate bitrate] [-x | --expression regexp] [-d | --directory directory] [-E | --extended] [-v | --invert]

          oggfilter {-h | --help}

     DESCRIPTION
          The oggfilter utility reads sequentially a list of ogg/vorbis files from standard input  and filters this list using various criteria defined via command line options.
 All ogg/vorbis files matching these criteria are written to standard output.

          All specified criteria are combined using logical AND.

          These are the available command line options:

          -l | --min-length period
                      Matches every ogg/vorbis file with a play time longer than the specified period.  period may be expressed as seconds or in minutes:seconds syntax.

          -L | --max-length period
                      Matches every ogg/vorbis file with a play time shorter than the specified period.  period may be expressed as seconds or in minutes:seconds syntax.

          -b | --min-bitrate bitrate
                      Matches every ogg/vorbis file with a nominal bitrate higher than bitrate kbps

          -B | --max-bitrate bitrate
                      Matches every ogg/vorbis file with a nominal bitrate lower than bitrate kbps

          -x | --expression regexp
                      Matches every ogg/vorbis file containing at least one vorbis- comment matching the regular expression regexp.
 The regular expression matching is always case-insensitive.

          -d | --directory directory
                      Prepends every line read from standard input with directory if the first character of the line is not a slash.

          -E | --extended
                      Interpret regexp as an extended regular expression rather than basic regular expressions.
 See re_format(7) for a com- plete discussion of regular expression formats.

          -v | --invert
                      Invert the result set - return all ogg/vorbis files not matching the specified criteria.

          -h | --help
                      Print the synopsis of oggfilter and exit.
 This overrides any other options.

     ENVIRONMENT
          oggfilter peruses the LANG and LC_ALL environment variables to determine the systems locale.
 This is mandatory for expression matching.

     EXAMPLES
-             To get a list of all your ogg/vorbis files tagged with genre ``Thrash Metal'' use the following command line:
+         To get a list of all your ogg/vorbis files tagged with genre `Thrash Metal' use the following command line:

                find /my/music -type f -name '*.ogg' | oggfilter -x '^genre=thrash metal$'

-             To filter a list of ogg/vorbis files for files not tagged as ``Neo Folk'' or ``Power Metal'' you may use:
+         To filter a list of ogg/vorbis files for files not tagged as `Neo Folk' or `Power Metal' you may use:

                oggfilter -v -E -x '^genre=(neo folk|power metal)$' < playlist.m3u

          To get a list of all ogg/vorbis files with a maximum playtime of 5 min- utes and a minimum playtime of 3 minutes you may use:

                oggfilter -l 180 -L 5:00 < playlist.m3u

          To get a list of ogg/vorbis files encoded with a minimal nominal bitrate of 120 kbps use:

                oggfilter -b 120 < playlist.m3u

          If you are piping from a playlist containing relative paths you can tell oggfilter to prepend a base path to the read ogg/vorbis files:

                oggfilter -d /my/music -x '^genre=.*metal$' < relative.m3u

     DIAGNOSTICS
          Messages should be self-explanatory.

          The oggfilter utility exits 0 on success, and >0 if an error occurs.

     SEE ALSO
          re_format(7), vorbiscomment(1), ogginfo(1), setlocale(3), environ(7)

     AUTHORS
          Tobias Rehbein <tobias.rehbein@web.de>

     BUGS
          Expect some rough edges as this was my first take on a C program.

     FreeBSD 7.2                     March 25, 2009                     FreeBSD 7.2

 Portability issues
 ------------------